-The adoption of Bitcoin and other digital assets or cryptocurrency in individuals’ asset portfolios is the new normal in this day and age.
+The adoption of Bitcoin, cryptocurrency, and other digital assets is the new normal in this day and age.
 However, the legal treatment of digital assets is unclear.
 This presents many legal challenges in the area of Family Law and questions as to the proper division of digital assets upon divorce.

-Furthermore, these speculative assets are incredibly volatile and almost impossible to predict their value.
-There are many stories going viral, such as one investor in the UK who made an initial investment of £80,000 in 2016 which became a lucrative investment of £1 million in 2017, only to be reduced to £600,000 in 2018.
-A recent case in the Family Court of Australia provides some initial insight into how the Australian Courts may determine property settlements involving cryptocurrency.
+Additionally, these speculative assets are incredibly volatile and it is almost impossible to predict their value.
+There are many viral stories that demonstrate how unpredictable Bitcoin is – such as one UK investor who invested £80,000, which rose to £1 million in 2017, then dropped to £600,000 in 2018.
+A recent case in the Family Court of Australia provides some initial insight into how the Australian courts may determine property settlements involving cryptocurrency.

 What is cryptocurrency?